 For decades, Maria Brisk’s work has focused on language and education—individually and where they intersect.
-Teaching since the 1950s, her expertise has centered on how literacy and bilingualism are developed.
+Teaching since the mid 1960s, her expertise has centered on how literacy and bilingualism are developed.

 After joining the Lynch School in 1999, Brisk served as Chair of the TESpECI Department from 2007–2012.
-She uses systemic functioning linguistics to teach English and Spanish and implement genre-based pedagogy, most recently and successfully at Russell Elementary School.
+She uses systemic functional linguistics to teach writing and implement genre-based pedagogy, most recently and successfully at Russell Elementary School.

 Articles, Book Chapters, Monographs